Global Health Section

 Emmanuel ia currently Director of the Copenhagen Centre for Disaster Research- inter-institutional research center COPE.

 He is an Associate Professor at the Global Health section at the Dept. of Public Health.
 Emmanuel's research interests include disaster risk reduction; disaster recovery; and governance.
 He also hold an Extraordinary Associate Professor position at the African Centre for Disaster Studies, North-West University, South Africa.

-He also works on issues on Disasters and Memory; International frameworks on Disasters and is interested in issues of integration of climate change adaptation and disaster risk reduction.
+He works on issues of disaster risk creation and reduction, Disasters and Memory; International frameworks on Disasters and is interested in issues of integration of climate change adaptation and disaster risk reduction.
 He has conducted research in India, Sri Lanka, Bangladesh, South Africa and Denmark.

 Emmanuel holds a PhD from Lund University, Sweden.
 His PhD focussed on Disaster Recovery Coordination post-tsunami in India.

 Listen to his TedX talk on disasters.

 Research Projects at University of Copenhagen (Since 2014)